 Ikea Ibérica fined by Spanish DPA

-Today (December 4, 2019) Ikea Ibérica was fined €10.000 by the Spanish Data Protection Authority (AEPD) for placing cookies on users’ computers and smartphones without informing properly and without obtaining valid consent.
+Today (December 4, 2019), Ikea Ibérica was fined €10.000 by the Spanish Data Protection Authority (AEPD) for placing cookies on users’ computers and smartphones without informing them properly and without obtaining valid consent.

 Cookies were set as soon as the users entered the website, not giving them an option to reject cookies.
 Moreover, Ikea Ibérica did not provide users with clear information on the purposes of cookies or personal data processing, only stating that cookies were used to provide users with a “better user experience”.

-The AEPD has noted that the practice has not completely been stopped at the time of the press release (December 2019).
+The AEPD has noted that the practice had not completely been stopped at the time of the press release (December 2019).

-Why Ikea got fined?
+Why did Ikea get fined?
 Lack of valid consent!

-In January 2019, the Spanish Data Protection Authority (AEPD) received a complaint that a website placed cookies on the user’s computer/phone without having obtained a free, specific, informed and unambiguous consent as required by the LSSI and the GDPR when using tracking cookies (i.e. cookies that process personal data).
+In January 2019, the Spanish Data Protection Authority (AEPD) complained that a website placed cookies on the user’s computer/phone.
+Without obtaining free, specific, informed, and unambiguous consent as required by the LSSI and the GDPR when using tracking cookies (i.e., cookies that process personal data).

-The AEPD verified that the website placed 23 cookies, among them cookies from Google Analytics (_ga, _gat, _gid), from Facebook (_fr), Twitter (personalization_id) and Adfrom.net (_uid).
+The AEPD verified that the website placed 23 cookies, among them cookies from Google Analytics (_ga, _gat, _gid), Facebook (_fr), Twitter (personalization_id), and Adfrom.net (_uid).

-Users were prompted with a cookie banner on first entry which stated that cookies were used to “make browsing much easier”.
+Users were prompted with a cookie banner on the first entry, which stated that cookies were used to “make browsing much easier”.
 All cookies were placed well before the users clicked the only option in the banner: the ‘OK’ button.

-Users were instructed to block cookies through browser settings, also including ‘strictly necessary’ cookies like e.g. shopping cart cookies rendering the website basically impossible to use for a consumer.
+Users were instructed to block cookies through browser settings, also including ‘strictly necessary’ cookies like, e.g., shopping cart cookies rendering the website impossible to use for a consumer.

 How can you become GDPR cookie compliant?

-You may use services, plugins or platforms on your website for website traffic analysis, for retargeting or other purposes.
-In most cases, these ‘free’ services place tracking cookies in your users’ browser to track their behavior across the internet for marketing purposes.
+You may use services, plugins, or platforms on your website for website traffic analysis, retargeting, or other purposes.
+In most cases, these ‘free’ services place tracking cookies in your users’ browsers to track their behavior across the internet for marketing purposes.